Atchaya-V1/linkedin-scrapping/README.md

 - TimeoutException: Handles waiting time for elements to load.
 - NoSuchElementException: Handles missing elements on the page.
 - General Exception: Catches any unexpected errors and prints the message.

+## Approach to Generating Insights About Career Paths for IIT Graduates
+Once you have collected data on IIT graduates from LinkedIn (such as names, job titles, and companies/industries), you can use it to generate insights about their career paths.
+The analysis could be used to identify common trends, career progression patterns, or areas where IIT graduates are excelling.
+Here's an approach to analyze the data:

+# Step 1: Data Cleaning and Preprocessing
+Remove invalid or missing data
+Standardize job titles and industries
+# Step 2: Categorization
+Job Title Categorization: Group similar job titles into broader categories such as:
+Software Engineering (e.g., Software Engineer, Backend Developer, Full Stack Developer) Data Science (e.g., Data Scientist, Data Analyst, Machine Learning Engineer)
+# Step 3: Exploratory Data Analysis (EDA)
+Job Title Analysis: Identify the most common job titles pursued by IIT graduates and examine their distribution.
+Industry Analysis
+Career Progression
+# Step 4: Insights Generation
+Top Job Categories
+Industry Trends
+Geographical Distribution
+#Step 5: Visualization
+Bar Charts and Pie Charts.
+Trend Analysis
 # Notes
 - LinkedIn Terms of Service: Please be aware that LinkedIn has strict rules against scraping, and this script should be used with caution.
 Always review LinkedIn's terms of service to ensure compliance.
 - LinkedIn Login: Avoid using this script for bulk or frequent scraping, as LinkedIn may block your account for suspicious activities.